severalnines/docs/administration.rst

 Administration
 ===============

-This section provides detailed information on ClusterControl requirement on hardware, system environment and security policy.
+This section provides detailed information on how to administer ClusterControl.

 Upgrading ClusterControl
 ------------------------